 Just like Aurora and Oceana, Azura is a family friendly ship.
 However she is a larger vessel as opposed to a mid-sized one and so guests can expect an atmosphere similar to that found on her sister, Ventura.
-In fact, it is only Ventura that she is smaller than; until Britannia enters service in 2015, of course.
+In fact, it is only Brittania and Ventura that are larger.

 Azura joined the P&O fleet in 2010 and was named by Darcy Bussell in a ceremony that included dancing from the Royal Ballet School.
 Since then she has been delighting guests by taking them to destinations such as the Norwegian fjords, the Canary Islands and the Caribbean.